-- 1. Knowledge and understanding of the key concepts and principles relevant to communities, youth & family work practice. - 2.
-Awareness of ethical issues in community, youth & families work, with an ability to discuss these in relation to the lives of individuals and communities. - 3.
-Understanding of the role of the community, youth and families worker within the community development tradition, and of different models, approaches and methods of practice. - 4.
+- 1. Knowledge and understanding of the key concepts and principles relevant to youth & community work practice. - 2.
+Awareness of ethical issues in youth and community work, with an ability to discuss these in relation to the lives of individuals and communities. - 3.
+Understanding of the role of the youth & community worker as informal educator and of different models, approaches and methods of practice. - 4.
 Awareness of their professional role, including the understanding of values, ethics and critical reflective practice.